kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

 ## Summary

 If a collection is sorted, then binary search can be a much faster way of performing a lookup than linear search.
 How much faster exactly?
-We will revisit this question, but for now, let's focus on the fact that the sortedness of the list enabled binary search to happen.
+We will revisit this efficiency question, but for now, let's focus on the fact that the sortedness of the list enabled binary search to happen.
 Actually, sorting collections provides many benefits, so let's turn our attention to *sorting* as a topic next.